Canon 2000D vs Panasonic GF7

 |Canon 1300D« »||Y||mono||mono||-||-||mini||2.0||Y||Y||-||Canon 1300D|

 |Panasonic GM5« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic GM5|

 |Panasonic GX1« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic GX1|

 It is notable that the 2000D has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Panasonic GF7 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.